Ivory Coast jails ex-first lady for 20 years over poll violence

 Pascal Affi N'Guessan, president of Gbagbo's Ivorian Popular Front (FPI) party and seen as a potential candidate to challenge President Ouattara in elections this year, was handed an 18-month sentence.

-But, credited with time served, he was freed, as were nine ex-government ministers and four journalists who had been among dozens of Gbagbo's allies arrested after the violence in 2011.
+He was credited with time served and released, as were nine former government ministers and four journalists who had been among dozens of Gbagbo's allies arrested following the violence in 2011.

-Simone Gbagbo said on Monday prosecutors had insulted and humiliated her while failing to prove her guilt.
+As the trial drew to a close on Monday, Simone Gbagbo said prosecutors had insulted and humiliated her while failing to prove her guilt.

 "Everyone responsible for what happened in 2011 must pay," said Gilbert Kouakou, an auditor.